uzair-suria/bootcamp2020.01/README.md

 	- Click on **Add secret**
 4. On the repo page, click on **Actions**, then click on **set up a workflow yourself**
 5. Name the file *deploy_surge.yml* and enter the code below in the code editor:
+	- Ensure that you have changed the web-address and token name to address and names you have selected for your particular project
 ```
 # This is a basic workflow to help you get started with Actions